 Families with Hereditary Diffuse Gastric Cancer (HDGC) are at high risk of developing stomach cancer and lobular breast cancer.
 About half of HDGC families have a CDH1 gene mutation.

 One of NSFC’s key priorities is stomach cancer awareness.
 NSFC shares information with the general public and within the medical community to promote earlier stomach cancer diagnoses and improve survival rates.
 We distribute facts and information on stomach cancer’s prevalence and impact through our website, resources, educational events, fundraisers, public relations, media outreach and Stomach Cancer Awareness Month.
 Understanding stomach cancer symptoms and risk factors, including the genetic risks associated with Hereditary Diffuse Gastric Cancer (HDGC), helps to save lives.

 The 5-year survival rate for Stage IV stomach cancer patients is only 4%, and the overall 5-year survival rate is about 29%.

 Help & Support

 NSFC provides a worldwide network for patients, their families and the medical community to connect and share resources for diagnosis, treatment, emotional support, and research.
-We are here to support to those affected by all types of stomach cancer.
+We are here to support those affected by all types of stomach cancer.

 Treatment of stomach cancer often includes gastrectomy (removal of part or all of the stomach).

 NSFC works diligently to advance stomach cancer education within the medical and scientific realm, as well as with the public.
-Our education efforts include physician and genetic counselor education programs, volunteers sharing personal stories and statistical information, Spotlight on Gastric Cancer events and NSFC’s Scientific Advisory Council (SAC) providing expert perspectives and guidance on technical, medical, genetic and research-related topics.
+Our education efforts include physician and genetic counselor education programs, volunteers sharing personal stories and statistical information, Spotlight on Stomach Cancer events and NSFC’s Scientific Advisory Council (SAC) providing expert perspectives and guidance on technical, medical, genetic and research-related topics.

 Treatment of H. pylori infection (a bacterial stomach infection) can decrease the risk of stomach cancer development.